 Bruce Lee's iconic role as a martial artist and movie star was not something that happened overnight.
 This biography is the story of how he achieved his dreams by following his passion and never giving up.

-Written for children of elementary-school age, this book serves as an alternative history book to showcase the incredible contributions these Asian American women made to the science world through perseverance, resiliency, and determination.
+Written for children of elementary-school age, this book serves as an alternative history book to showcase the incredible contributions these Asian American women made to the science world through perseverance, resilience, and determination.

 Recommended for ages 9 and up, this book celebrates amazing women of the Middle East from "the soul of Lebanon" musician Fairuz to international lawyer Amal Clooney.